aniketpant83/DevOps/README.md

 - start using image:tags to keep track of which version you are on.
 - keep an eye on which instances are deployed by the node group.
 My t3.mediums started costing me.
 - Don't need more than 1 replica for this project so make it 1 in the deployment manifest.

+***AWS & Terraform***

+- AWS: Just deleting cluster and ec2 instances wont stop you from being charged.
+Even supporting resources created by the stack will charge.
+Hence, delete cluster, roles & policies, and then also cloudformation stack.
+If you use terraform for the above, then terraform destroy should take care of everything.
+One of the biggest advantages of using Terraform.
+- AWS: Keep visitng the bill and cost explorer page on AWS to keep a track of expenses.
+- Terraform: use depends-on to reduce errors when applying.
+- Terraform: Don't forget to destroy after testing apply.
+- Terraform: Set instance type to t3.micro to prevent node group from deploying other more expensive instances.

 ***Unit Tests***